-- 1) Candidates are required to keep evidence of any election expenses for amounts exceeding \$200. - All candidates must submit a return of election expenses and donations form even if no expenses have been incurred or donations received.
+- Candidates are required to keep evidence of any election expenses for amounts exceeding \$200, but do not need to provide them with the declaration. - 2) All candidates must submit a return of election expenses and donations form even if no expenses have been incurred or donations received.